ningpanQ1/adv-imx-yocto-bsp/README.md

 issue.

 If your PC is Windows:
-Use the Rufus or Raspberry Pi Imager provided by Raspberry Pi to burn the img file to your microSD card.
+Use the Rufus or Raspberry Pi Imager provided by Raspberry Pi to burn the image file to your microSD card.
 You can refer to below link for the usage of the tools.
 Raspberry Pi Imager:
 https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/